arduino/docs-content/content/hardware/09.kits/maker/discovery-bundle/tutorials/matter-smart-thermostat/matter-smart-thermostat.md

 ### 1. Initialization and Setup

 In the `setup()`, the first step is to initialize communication with the Modulino nodes and start the Matter stack.
 A crucial part of this process is the commissioning check: if the board is not yet paired with a smart home hub, the code retrieves and prints an onboarding URL to the Serial Monitor, which provides the QR Code needed for pairing.
+For a complete explanation of the pairing procedure and commissioning flow, see the Matter section in the [Nano Matter user manual](https://docs.arduino.cc/tutorials/nano-matter/user-manual/#matter).

 ```cpp
 void setup() {